kit-data-manager/katacoda-scenarios/collection-api/step2.md

 If no 'id' was provided, a random UUID is assigned by the service and can be used in the same way.

-Now, by opening the link http://localhost:8080/static/overview.html in the browser, you can visualize the created collection as shown below:
+Now, by opening the link http://localhost:8080/static/overview.html in the browser, you can visualize the created collection and list all its attributes by selecting it as shown below:

 ![experiment collection item](images/experimentCollectionItem.png)